In this guide to Google Ads Extensions, here is all that you will learn:

 Location extensions allow you to include your physical store location.

-- You can combine location extensions with geo (radius) targeting and location-based bid adjustments to show ads to those people who are near your store.
+- You can also combine location extensions with geo (radius) targeting and location-based bid adjustments to show ads to those people who are near your store.

 - Location extensions are not just limited to increasing first-time visitors.
 You can club it with callout extensions to prompt users to avail in-store returns or in-store trials.